LykkeCity/Lykke.Bil2.Ripple.BlocksReader/README.md

-# Lykke.Bil2.Ripple.BlocksReader
+# Lykke.Bil2.Ripple.BlocksReader integration block reader

-Ripple BIL2 integration
+This component of blockchain integration is intended for retrieving blocks and transactions data from blockchain.